ibm-cloud-docs/solution-tutorials/infrastructure-as-code.md

 {:tip: .tip}
 {:pre: .pre}

-# Automate deployment of environments using Infrastructure as Code
+# Automate deployment of environments using Schematics

 IBM Cloud Schematics is a tool that uses [Terraform](https://ibm-cloud.github.io/tf-ibm-docs/) to provision and manage infrastructure resources, Cloud Foundry applications, services, Kubernetes clusters and much more using code in a configuration file(s).